-- A. Oscar Uranga (applicant), on behalf of Unison Real Estate Group, LLC (property owner), is requesting approval of density bonus agreement (DBA) No. 2023-01 to allow the construction of a rental residential development, consisting of fifteen apartment units with one unit proposed as affordable to very-low income households earning less than 50 percent of the area median income (AMI) for the property located at 1212 E. Fourth Street. - B. The Transit Zoning Code was adopted in 2010 to provide the zoning necessary to support the long-term development of a successful transit program.
+- A. The Jager Company, Ltd. (Applicant), on behalf of P&P Bros Corp.
+(Property Owner), is requesting approval of Density Bonus Agreement (DBA) No. 2023-02 and concurrent Site Plan Review (SPR) No. 2023-02 to allow the construction of a rental residential development, consisting of twenty-two apartment units with two units proposed as affordable to very low-income households earning less than 50 percent of the area median income (AMI) for the property located at 322 N. Harbor Boulevard. - B. The Harbor Mixed Use Transit Corridor Specific Plan was adopted in 2014 to lay the foundation for a more livable and sustainable corridor by creating zoning to allow for new housing and mixed-use development opportunities, providing development flexibility to meet market demands, using a multimodal approach to circulation, and creating a stronger identity for the area.
 The regulating plan, which establishes land uses and development standards, allows a variety of housing and commercial projects, including affordable residential communities, live/work units, service and retail, and professional offices. - C. The California Density Bonus law allows developers to seek increases in base density for providing on-site housing units in exchange for providing affordable units on site.
-To help make constructing on-site affordable units feasible, the law allows developers to seek incentives/concessions or waivers that would help the project be built without significant burden and without detriment to public health. - D. The Applicant's request has been thoroughly evaluated by the City's Development Review Committee (DRC) through Development Project No. 2021-33.
-Through this review, the DRC has considered the subject site, proposed development, and the applicant's requests for incentives/concessions and waivers pursuant to the State's Density Bonus Law. - E. Section 41-1607 of the Santa Ana Municipal Code (SAMC) requires an application for a density bonus agreement containing deviations
+To help make constructing on-site affordable units feasible, the law allows developers to seek incentives/concessions or waivers that would help the project be built without significant burden and without detriment to public health. - D. The Applicant's request has been thoroughly evaluated by the City's Development Review Committee (DRC) through Development Project No. 2022-03.
+Through this review, the DRC has considered the subject site, proposed development, and the Applicant's requests for incentives/concessions and waivers pursuant to the State's Density Bonus Law.

-(incentives/concessions and/or waivers) to be approved by the Planning Commission.

-- F. On August 28, 2023, the Planning Commission of the City of Santa Ana held a duly noticed public hearing and at that time considered all testimony, written and oral. - G. The Planning Commission determines that the following findings, which must be established in order to grant this Density Bonus Agreement application pursuant to SAMC Section 41-1607, have been established for Density Bonus Agreement No. 2023-01 to allow construction of the proposed project: - 1.
+- E. Section 41-1607 of the Santa Ana Municipal Code (SAMC) requires an application for a density bonus agreement containing deviations (incentives/concessions and/or waivers) to be approved by the Planning Commission. - F. On September 25, 2023, the Planning Commission of the City of Santa Ana held a duly noticed public hearing and at that time considered all testimony, written and oral. - G. The Planning Commission determines that the following findings, which must be established in order to grant this Density Bonus Agreement application pursuant to SAMC Section 41-1607, have been established for Density Bonus Agreement No. 2023-02 to allow construction of the proposed project: - 1.
 That the proposed development will materially assist in accomplishing the goal of providing affordable housing opportunities in economically balanced communities throughout the city.

-The proposed development will provide fifteen residential rental units, including one unit for very-low income households, contributing toward the City's rental housing stock to serve the needs of diverse and underserved populations.
-The area in which the project is proposed, the Transit Zoning Code, currently contains a mix of uses, including single-family residential, medium and medium-high density apartments, townhomes, and neighborhood- serving commercial.
+The proposed development will provide twenty-two residential rental units, including two units for very low-income households, contributing toward the City's rental housing stock to serve the needs of diverse and underserved populations.
+The area in which the project is proposed, the Harbor Mixed Use Transit Corridor, currently contains a mix of uses, including single-family residential, medium and density apartments, medium-high townhomes, and neighborhood- serving commercial.
 The construction of this project will contribute toward an economically balanced community by providing housing for different demographic and income levels in an area rich with employment opportunities, commercial development, and market-rate housing.